 Skip to content

 Sign-ups will be done through the Clockwork Alchemy website using the Artist’s Bazaar application.
-Applications will be accepted through December 31, 2019.
-The jury will review the applications and the applicants will be notified by February 1, 2020 at the latest.
+Applications will be accepted through December 31, 2021.
+The jury will review the applications and the applicants will be notified by February 1, 2022 at the latest.
 If you have applied for previous years’ events, you must create a new application as the old ones have been removed.
 It is advised that you write down your login information and keep it in a safe place.
-Applications are now available here!
+Applications are closed.

 - What is the size and price of a booth?